Kong/docs.konghq.com/app/_hub/moesif/kong-plugin-moesif/index.md

 ### How it works

-When enabled, this plugin will capture API traffic and log to [Moesif API Analytics](https://www.moesif.com/?language=kong-api-gateway&utm_medium=docs&utm_campaign=partners&utm_source=kong).
+When enabled, this plugin captures API traffic and logs it to [Moesif API Analytics](https://www.moesif.com/?language=kong-api-gateway&utm_medium=docs&utm_campaign=partners&utm_source=kong).
-This plugin adds zero latency and does not sit in line to API traffic.
+This plugin logs to Moesif with an [asynchronous design](https://www.moesif.com/enterprise/api-analytics-infrastructure?language=kong-api-gateway&utm_medium=docs&utm_campaign=partners&utm_source=kong) and doesn't add any latency to your API calls.

 [Package on Luarocks](http://luarocks.org/modules/moesif/kong-plugin-moesif)